BuildOnPolygon/usdc-e/README.md

 ## Description

 - USDC.e (zkEVM) - This contract will match the current USDC contract deployed on Ethereum, with all expected features.
-Its contract address will be different from the current “wrapped” USDC in use today, and will have the ability to issue and burn tokens as well as “blacklist” addresses.
+Its contract address will be different from the current "wrapped" USDC in use today, and will have the ability to issue and burn tokens as well as "blacklist" addresses.

 ## Contracts